scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 Stepgen
 -------
-This module defines the axis and how it is connected to the main board and Linux CNC.
+This module defines the axis and how it is connected to the main board and LinuxCNC.

 .. code-block::